Why The Army Parachute Association?

 Can I use my own gopro camera?

-British Parachute Association regulations state that camera equipment may not be carried by students doing a tandem jump.
+British Skydiving regulations state that camera equipment may not be carried by students doing a tandem jump.
 This is due to safety as we do not want a piece of camera equipment damaging the parachute.

 If you wish your jump to be filmed, you may book one of our trained camera flyers who will capture every moment of your jump from start to finish.